About Our Wastewater System

 Pitt Meadows' sanitary sewer system provides collection and conveyance of domestic and industrial sewage / wastewater to the Metro Vancouver sewer trunk mains.
 All of the sewage and wastewater from Pitt Meadows is treated at the Annacis Island Sewage Treatment Plant.
 Located in Delta at 1299 Derwent Way, the plant provides secondary treatment to wastewater for over 1 million residents in 14 municipalities.
 Once treated, wastewater is discharged into the Fraser River.

 The Metro Vancouver charge makes up about 65% of the City's sewage budget (including reserve contributions).
 Because other sewage costs are relatively stable from year to year, the City's sewer rates are driven to a large extent by the sewer fees charged by Metro Vancouver.
-For more information, review our Sanitary Sewer and Storm Drain Bylaw No. 2601, 2013.
+For more information, review our Sanitary Sewer and Drainage Bylaw No. 2890, 2021.

-Review the Sanitary Sewer and Storm Drain Bylaw No. 2601, 2013 to learn about:
+Review the Sanitary Sewer and Drainage Bylaw No. 2890, 2021 to learn about:

 - fees and charges;